 The Better Start Early Years Specialist Service can be contacted by phone, email or via the online application form.
 It is not necessary to fill out the online application form if support from a Specialist is required over the phone.
-However, consent from a parent/guardian is required before any information relating to a child can be shared or discussed by the service provider.
+However, consent from a parent/guardian/carer is required before any information relating to a child can be shared or discussed by the service provider.
 If the phone support proves to be insufficient to address matters of concern, the service provider may choose, or be directed to proceed to, an online application in order to receive a higher level of support.
+The Better Start Early Years Specialist Service can be contacted by telephone at 01 511 7000, or by email at eypc@pobal.ie.